A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : What Deep Learning Models are Used to Support SE Tasks?

 \subsubsection{Opportunities for Future Research}

 Given the relative lack of discussion of techniques to combat the over- and under-fitting observed in our studies, it is clear that additional work is needed in order to better understand different mitigation techniques in the context of SE tasks and datasets, culminating in a set of shared guidelines for the DL4SE community.
 In addition, more work needs to be done to analyze and understand specialized techniques for SE tasks, data types, and architectures.
+Similar to preprocessing data, the implementation of over- and underfitting techniques are subject to a set of variables or parameters that define how they work.
+An in-depth analysis on how these details and parameters change depending on the type of SE task, architecture or data, is beyond the scope of this review.
+However, it would be useful to the SE community to provide some intuition about what combination of over- and underfitting techniques to apply and what parameters inherent to those techniques will likely lead to beneficial results.